faketooth/Latex_in_OO/README.md

 * Software: OmniOutliner v5, MacTeX 2017, python 2.7.13, pdfcrop v0.4b, etc.

-##Reference
+## Reference

 The small scripts are modified from [OO_latex](https://github.com/clausTue/OO_latex) since Omnigroup change the path to store applescript and the upgrade of MacTeX.

 ## Update
-Modify these 2 script for OmniOutliner 5.
+* Modify these 2 scripts for OmniOutliner 5.
+* Modify the python script to return a defalt result when LaTex string not in the note of rows.